faiziktk/IEEE_HPEC2025_block_FMA_tests/README.md

 **MATLAB Files**
-These files require CPFloat library to be installed in Matlab\\
-Precision bits for input and output include both mantissa and implicit bit **A100InnPrdModel.m** is the model where alignment and normalisation rounding mode, extra alignment bits (neab) and FMA size can be set to model different model for BFMA
+These files require CPFloat library to be installed in Matlab// Precision bits for input and output include both mantissa and implicit bit **A100InnPrdModel.m** is the model where alignment and normalisation rounding mode, extra alignment bits (neab) and FMA size can be set to model different model for BFMA
 <img width="881" height="140" alt="image" src="https://github.com/user-attachments/assets/5e1ab432-ff82-467f-af54-d8d85dced272" />